Recovery From Narcissistic Abuse.

 The best success for recovery is focusing on you, creating who you want to be, learning to love and accept yourself for who you are, growing daily, learning daily, removing self-doubt, anxiety and fear of judgment from others.
 It all starts with the power of your own mind.

-What you think about you bring about, no this doesn’t mean you thought you’d get abused, so you caused it to happen to you, no one causes this, and no one deserves to be treated this way, what I mean by this is for you to develop who you are now when you’re in the mindset of why is this happening to me, you look for the things that are happening to you and react when you’re in the mindset of woe is me, you feel sorry for yourself and take your own power away, the way you stand, the way you dress, the way you talk to yourself, if done in a negative way has a massive impact on how you feel and on your life.
+What you think about you bring about, no, this doesn’t mean you thought you’d get abused, so you caused it to happen to you.
+No one causes this.
+No one deserves to be treated this way.
+What I mean by this is for you to develop who you are now when you’re in the mindset of why is this happening to me, you look for the things that are happening to you and react when you’re in the mindset of woe is me, you can feel sorry for yourself and take your own power away, the way you stand, the way you dress, the way you talk to yourself, if done in a negative way has a massive impact on how you feel and on your life.
 You know this to be accurate as you’ve been around a narcissistic person that’s put you down, held you back, shamed you, gaslighted you into worry, fear, dread and full of all those negative emotions, their cruel, twisted words have a massive impact on your life.
 You have to change that pattern for you to create a much happier, more confident you.

 When you’re telling yourself you can not, your mind starts to believe it, and you don’t.
 When you’re full of pain, hurt, anger, fear of judgment, it stops you from living in joy, happiness, freedom to be who you want to be.